ARRANGEMENTS FOR BEGINNING & END OF DAY

 KS1 and Reception have a weekly birthday assembly and children in KS2 celebrate in their classes.
 Children are invited to select a small gift from the birthday box.
 Unfortunately, we are unable to share birthday cakes and sweets during the school day.

-These may be purchase from the office during opening hours and cost £3.75 for the essential book bag and £4.75 for the essential despatch bag (with strap).
+These may be purchased from the office during opening hours and cost £4 for the essential book bag and £5 for the despatch bag (with strap).

 office for details.
-A crèche is held on a Friday morning 9.00 – 9.30am so that parents can attend reading workshop.
+A crèche is held on Friday mornings 9.00 – 9.30am so that parents can attend their older child's class parent workshop.

 MONEY IN SCHOOL

-children change to shorts and T-shirt (indoor) and shorts/joggers and T-shirt for outdoor PE.
+For indoor PE, children change to shorts and T-shirt and shorts/joggers and T-shirt for outdoor PE.
 All children must wear

 trainers or plimsolls for outdoor PE.
 Your classteacher will inform you when the class PE days are.
 Children must